widgetbot-io/documentation/tutorial/iframes.md

 In the example code, the SERVERID is `299881420891881473` and the CHANNELID is `355719584830980096`.

 To set it to your server, you must change the Server ID and Channel ID.

+You can get your URL by right-clicking the channel in Discord, clicking **Copy Link**, and editing `discord.com` to `e.widgetbot.io`.
+Alternatively, you can manually get the IDs and create the URL:

 You can get the Server and Channel IDs from Discord: Go to the Appearance tab in User Settings, and turn on Developer Mode.
 Then, right-click the server icon or channel and click `Copy ID`.